 This is a long bill, with many parts.
-Three important components:
+Some important components:

 - Expanding the Renewable Portfolio Standard: the bill would require at least 40% Class I renewables by 2030.
-We support this proposal as the minimum level necessary to achieve our climate goals and create jobs in the clean energy economy we need.
+This is an ambitious target, but it is the minimum level necessary to achieve our climate goals and create jobs in the clean energy economy we need.
 This higher RPS will support the growth of offshore wind in the northeast.
-Download the coalition's RPS Fact Sheet.
+Download a coalition RPS Fact Sheet.

 - Changing the compensation structure for commercial and residential solar projects: The original SB9 eliminated net metering.
 We fought for changes, and the bill now allows both residential and commercial customers to choose a version of net metering as an option.
 We are not happy with where this portion of the bill ended up, but it is likely the best we will be able to achieve this session.
 (Net metering is the policy that allows customers to reduce the electricity they purchase from utilities when they consume the energy from their solar panels on-site.
 Basic description here.)

 - Establishing a shared solar program: CT has had a very small pilot program for shared solar, allowing people who cannot put solar on their roof (renters, for example) to buy into a community project.
 This bill will create an expanded program for up to 25 MW of shared solar project annually for six years.